compie67/ossn-UserGroup/README.md

+BUG!!!!!!
+code works, but only shows ten groups, not more

 # UserGroups Component for OSSN
 5-4-2025 raw version works, gives user overview owend Groups.
 - in progress Thumbnail from the group cover